 Emulate compatible machine

 PCem can emulate variety of machines, but we only accept systems representing an era of IBM-PC games based on release date and system requirements.
-We accept 4 machine configurations for DOS, and one for Windows.
+We accept 4 machine configurations for DOS, and 2 for Windows.

-If the game you're TASing doesn't work properly on either of these setups (or you want to add more RAM, or a joystick, or do another useful tweak), you can modify the setup that's closest to your desired specs, to make your game work well.
+If the game you're TASing doesn't work properly on either of these setups (or you want to add more RAM, or a joystick, or do another useful tweak), you can modify the .cfg setup that's closest to your desired specs, to make your game work well.
 Keep in mind though that PC game environment must be legitimate.

 If your modifications are beyond tweaking the .cfg files, you will need to record a libTAS movie of you setting up your config, similar to how our setups were recorded, including meticulous documentation of the process.
 Explain what and why you're changing too.